jharriga/OSDfailure/README.md

 Eventually should be adapted to use ansible playbooks to inject failures

 FILE INVENTORY:
-* dropOSD.bash - script which is run on OSDhostname (drops and OSD device)
+* dropOSD.bash - script which is run on OSDhostname (drops an OSD device)
 * functions.shinc - collection of functions
 * pollceph.sh - script run on MONhostname (polls ceph status)
 * runtest.sh - main driver script which executes COSbench and injects failures